Henkolicious/xactools-cpp-sample/readme.md

 `$ make clean`

-Currently a linker problem with openssl for static binary.
+Currently a linker problem with openssl for a static binary.

 ~~Or just run the pre-compiled `server.exe` file from src like:~~